Virasoro constraints in Drinfeld-Sokolov hierarchies: Algebro-geometric solutions

 We see that algebro-geometric points in $\Gr_X$ can be reconstructed from the following data: \begin{itemize} \item A $G$-torsor $P\rightarrow X$.

 \item A regular Higgs field $c\subset \ad P$.

 \item An isomorphism of cameral covers $D[c|_D]\cong D[A]$. \end{itemize}

 Consider two points $P_1,P_2\in\Gr_X$ which differ by an action of $A$.
 The corresponding Higgs fields $c_{P_1}$ and $c_{P_2}$ are isomorphic away from infinity, so we have an isomorphism of cameral covers $X_0[c_{P_1}]\cong X_0[c_{P_2}]$.
-Since both $X[c_{P_1}]$ and $X[c_{P_2}]$ are projective curves, this gives an isomorphism $X[c_{P_1}]\cong X[c_{P_2}]$.
-Using the results of \cite{DG} we see that an algebro-geometric orbit of $A$ is a torsor over the corresponding Prym variety.
+Since both $X[c_{P_1}]$ and $X[c_{P_2}]$ are smooth projective curves, this gives an isomorphism $X[c_{P_1}]\cong X[c_{P_2}]$.
+Using the results of \cite{DG} we see that an $A$-orbit of an algebro-geometric point in $\Gr_X$ is a torsor over the corresponding Prym variety.
 In particular, it is finite-dimensional.